qvest-digital/socialwall-backend/README.md

 # TarentSocialWallPython

-This project is backend from project "SocialWall".
+This project is the backend from project "SocialWall".

 ## Software Architecture & Design